 Change Your Filters

-The easiest thing you can do to keep your system operating as it should is replace the air filter.
+The easiest thing you can do to keep your system operating as it should is to replace the air filter.
 If your air filter is grimy, it keeps air from flowing over the evaporator coil.
 This can cause the evaporator coil to become coated in debris and dirt.
 When this happens, your coil could ice up—which is a sign of disruption.

 If your evaporator coil ices over, you’ll have to defrost it by turning your system off and switching your blower from “auto” to “on.”
 Hopefully, the ice will melt slow enough that your drain can manage it.

-Whenever you notice water or ice around your AC unit, your first course of action is to turn it off and call us to come take a look.
+Whenever you notice water or ice around your AC unit, your first course of action is to turn it off and call us to come to take a look.
 It’s likely a minor obstacle, but we’ll take care of it and give you peace of mind.
-Give us a call at (800) 630-0082 if you notice any problems that might require AC repair, or if you’re ready to schedule your annual air conditioner maintenance.
+Give us a call if you notice any problems that might require AC repair, or if you’re ready to schedule your annual air conditioner maintenance.